duglin/xreg-github/README.md

 - write down the model for the spec defined attributes
 - convert internal errors into "panic" so any "error" returned is a user error
 - see if we can move "#resource??" into the attributes struct
-- can we get rid of IsNew?
+- can we get rid of IsNew from updateFn?
 - get we get rid of SkipEpoch now that we have TXs?
+- fix it so that a failed call to model.Save() (e.g. verify fails) doesn't invalidate existing local variables.
+See if we can avoid redownloading the model from the DB

 - pagination
 - add checks for valid obj/map key names in new validation funcs ****